elotroalex/chiens/_texts/translation.md

 - I was a slave for 50 years
 - and I cut the cane, and I waxed the shoes, and
 - the smallest child, the master's kid,
-- dragged the old slave around, chained to obedience
+- dragged this old slave around, chained to obedience
 - and respect;
 - and I tell you,
 - that which lights the old night of my skull,
-- is certainly not images of ambition, nope,
+- is certainly not the image of ambition, nope,
 - but the laughter of fire, the laughter of flowers and rivers
 - your image
 - more violent than a heart, more brutal than a thoroughbred